Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Proofs

-Hence, $M' = \omega(\frac{n}{k})$ with high probability.
+Hence, $M' = \omega(\frac{n}{k})$ with probability approaching one.
 We proceed to show that the same is true for $M$, the number of masked items after the second step.
-The idea is to exploit the fact that $S'$ and $S$ are sufficiently ``close together" under the high probability event $\mathscr{B}$.
+The idea is to exploit the fact that $S'$ and $S$ are sufficiently ``close together'' under the high probability event $\mathscr{B}$.

 In more detail, let $\cM'$ and $\cM$ be the sets of masked items under $S'$ and $S$ respectively (yielding $\abs{\cM'} = M'$ and $\abs{\cM} = M$).
 We consider the probability for a given $i \in \cM'$ that $i \notin \cM$ (i.e., the probability that a specific masked item loses its masked status between the first and second steps).
 Implicitly conditioning on the first step having been done (with $\mathscr{B}$ holding), letting $\bP_2(\cdot)$ denote probability with respect to the randomness in the second step, and letting $\cM_t'(i) \subseteq S'$ denote the set of items masking a given item $i \in \cM'$ in a given test $t$, we have for each $i \in \cM'$ that